Last Updated on April 18, 2021 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-This Greek Salad recipe has so many great flavors in it that you can skip the heavy salad dressing, which can add up to over 500 calories to an otherwise light salad.
-Thank you to Chef Susan Irby, author of Substitute Yourself Skinny: Cut the Calories, Keep the Flavor with Hundreds of Simple Substitutions for sharing this Greek Salad recipe with my readers today.
+This Greek to Me Greek Salad recipe has so many great flavors in it that you can skip the heavy salad dressing, which can add up to 500 calories.
+Try it now

 I do love a good salad, but if you aren’t careful you can really pack on the calories and fat when preparing it.
 Adding things like bacon, breaded chicken, and croutons will certainly increase the fat and calories.
 Substitutions such as reduced-fat or nonfat feta cheese save on calories and fat; however, cutting back on the amount of extra-virgin olive oil in dressings is another key factor in keeping your recipes slimming.